A partially satirical look at English vs. American English (WIP)

 fervourfervorfervorous perfervour

-flavourflavorflavorous flavourful flavoury flavourless flavoursome flavourist
+flavourflavorflavorous flavours flavourer flavourful flavoury flavourless flavoursome flavourist

 neighbourneighborneighbourship neighbouress neighbourless neighbourage neighbourise neighbourhood neighbourhead neighbourly neighbourer